-- 1. Stay calm.
+- Stay calm.
 Do not panic.
-Notify the Fire Department as soon as possible.
+Notify the Public Safety Department as soon as possible.
 Firefighters will be on the scene of a fire within minutes of receiving an alarm. - 2.
-Because flame, heat and smoke rise, generally a fire on a floor below your suite presents a greater threat to your safety than a fire on a floor above your suite. - 3.
-Do not overestimate your ability to put out a fire.
+Because flame, heat and smoke rise, generally a fire on a floor below your unit presents a greater threat to your safety than a fire on a floor above your unit. - Do not overestimate your ability to put out a fire.
 Most fires cannot be easily or safely extinguished.
 Do not attempt to put the fire out once it begins to quickly spread.
-If you attempt to put a fire out, make sure you have a clear path of retreat from the room. - 4.
-If you decide to exit the building during a fire, close all doors as you exit to confine the fire.
+If you attempt to put a fire out, make sure you have a clear path of retreat from the room.

+- 4. If you decide to exit the building during a fire, close all doors as you exit to confine the fire.
 Never use the elevator.
-It could stop between floors or take youj to where the fire is. - 5.
-Heat, smoke and gases emitted by burning materials can quickly choke you.
+It could stop between floors or take you to where the fire is. - Heat, smoke and gases emitted by burning materials can quickly choke you.
 If you are caught in a heavy smoke condition, get down on the floor and crawl.
 Take short breaths, breathing through your nose. - 6.
 If your clothes catch fire, don't run.
 Stop where you are, drop to the ground, cover your face with your hands to protect your face and lungs and roll over to smother the flames.

+Evacuation Instructions

-Evacuation Instructions If the Fire Is In Your Suite (All Types of Building Construction)
+(All Types of Building Construction)

-- 1. Close but do not lock the door to the room where the fire is, and leave the suite. - 2.
-Alert your roommates. - 3.
-Use the nearest stairway to exit the building. - 4.
-DO NOT USE THE ELEVATOR. - 5.
-Pull the nearest fire alarm box and call 5252 once you reach a safe location.
+- 1. Close, but do not lock the door to the room where the fire is, and leave the room. - 2.
+Alert people on your floor by pulling the fire alarm box handle. - 3.
+Use the nearest stairway to exit the building. - DO NOT USE THE ELEVATOR. - Pull the nearest fire alarm box and call 5252 once you reach a safe location.
 Do not assume the fire has been reported unless firefighters are on the scene. - 6.
-Continue exiting even if the fire alarm stops sounding the alarm. - 7.
-Meet the members of your suite at a predetermined location at the designated assembly area.
+Continue exiting even if the fire alarm stops sounding the alarm. - Meet the members of your suite at a predetermined location at the designated assembly area.
 Notify responding Public Safety personnel if anyone is unaccounted for.